heshengpku/hexo/source/en/about/index.md

 ### Activities

+- 2023 Lecturer of Undergraduate Cognitive Practice, School of Computer Science and Technology, Harbin Institute of Technology (Shenzhen), "Application Research on Privacy Computing in Enterprise Data Scenario", June 28, 2023, Shenzhen, China
 - Seminar on Future Development and Industrial Application of Large Model Technology, Shenzhen City Computer Federation, "Research on Large Model Technology and Applications in Enterprise Scenarios", May 20, 2023, Shenzhen, China
 - Seminar on Topic 2 of "Multi-Value-Chain Collaboration Technology and Method based on Third-party Platform", Network Collaborative Manufacturing and Smart Factories Special Fund in National Key Research and Development Program of China, May 15, 2023, Chengdu, China
 - Panel Member, [Project Launch and Implementation Plan Discussion Meeting](https://mp.weixin.qq.com/s/f0VQ-LUIAbcmPrJ10QupDA) of "Key Technologies in Secure and Flexible Blockchain Network", Blockchain Special Fund in National Key Research and Development Program of China, March 17, 2023, Shenzhen, China